Feeds:

 Thrushes are a Bird of the Bible, depending on which translation you use.
 See:

-Birds of the Bible – Thrushes
+Bible Birds – Thrushes

 Even the stork in the sky Knows her seasons; And the turtledove and the swift and the thrush Observe the time of their migration; But My people do not know The ordinance of the LORD.
 (Jeremiah 8:7 NASB)